inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L39
 S:Dear Mr. and Mrs. Blank,
  :
- :    Your son has not called on me.
+ :Your son has not called on me.
 If he is to become almost an :annual charge upon the county, the church will answer with action.
  :Yet, I am afraid his arrest can not assure his coming around and :asking us for advice.
 Of course he has to appear before August.
  :He bought on credit, got behind in cash, and the amount became too :big.
 I shall pay it.
  :
- :    You are an old couple, and I advise you to accept this.
+ :You are an old couple, and I advise you to accept this.
 Any- :way, he is not a common boy and must have a chance.
 He always does :appear to anyone as fit.
 I run across copies of his art.
 I can :advise your son, attend to his credit, and try to help him arrive